AbdulKadirzilani/Dsi_Question_1/README.md

--add any type of vehicle with description and property
-- excepted visited of showroom is 30
+-add any type of vehicle with description and property -excepted visited of showroom is 30
 -list of vehicles with current excepted visitor count -list of vehicle with details